futurice/Automation-with-N8N/README.md

 ## 🔒 Security & Production Notes

-- **Do not use default credentials in production.**
+- Do not use default credentials in production.
 - Use strong passwords and secrets manager.
 - Do not commit `.env` or secrets to version control.
 - Consider HTTPS and a reverse proxy (e.g., nginx) before exposing n8n to the public internet.
-- Use separate credentials for production integrations (Asana, Slack, OpenAI).
+- Use separate credentials for production integrations (Asana, Slack, OpenAI, etc.).

 ---